-In 2019, the consumption of virgin and recycled pulp fibre from production sites amounted to 198,675 tonnes (193,126 tonnes in 2018).
-These paper mills filter their process water to recover and reuse as much of this fibre as possible.
+In 2020, the consumption of virgin and recycled pulp fibre from production sites amounted to 211,186 tonnes (198,675 tonnes in 2019).
+These paper mills filter their process water in order to recycle as much of these fibres as possible.